Anonymous said: Have you guys seen the first official trailer yet?

 a WIP that i will never finish because i am the WORST

 EDIT: OKAY I DIDN’T REALLY MEAN THAT it’s just really late and i won’t get to work on this for two weeks because i’m going on a trip BUT you guys are too nice kajhsdkjla i will work on it more later when i get back!!

-disneypixarbrave asked: I was wondering if you'd like to become affiliates?
+disneypixarbrave said: I was wondering if you'd like to become affiliates?
 Or even if you're not doing affiliates, I'd still love to promote your wonderful tumblr, with your permission of course :)

 Sure, I make a affiliates page.
 I was planning to make affiliates page anyway, since I do it for my hellyeahtangled tumblr as well.